ElizabethKelly5496/SpeederCapture/README.md

 # SpeederCapture

-A simple Raspberry Pi project that measures the speed of a passing vehicle and captures a picture of the vehicle if it is exceeding to certain speed.
+A simple Raspberry Pi project that measures the speed of a passing vehicle and captures a picture of the vehicle if it is exceeding a certain speed.
 The project utilizes an OmniPreSense OPS243-C Single Board Radar Sensor, Raspberry Pi4, and Raspberry Pi Camera Module V2.

 The primary program for reading the radar sensor data is written using C++.